Customer Token

 The “HS256” signing scheme requires a secret shared for generating and validating the signature.
 Advanced customer authentication uses Bloomreach Engagement private API keys for this purpose.

-1. First, check if you have a private API group set in your project as this is a requirement for getting the secret API key.
+1. Check if you have a private API group set in your project as this is a requirement for getting the secret API key.

-2. Add a private API group key and store its value securely.
+2. Add a private API group key.
+Store its value securely.
 You will never be able to recover the value again.

 1. Now, you have a key that consists of the API key ID and API secret.